ezerfernandes/ezerfernandes.github.io/_posts/2016-08-11-favorite-hello-world.md

 date: 2016-08-11
 ---

 I think the best algorithms to try on a new language must be simple, well understood and quickly implementable.
 The algorithms I always try on a new language are **factorial** and **fibonacci**.
-I like to implement them in several different ways, with different performances so I can explore the power and expressiveness of that language.</p>
+I like to implement them in several different ways, with different performances so I can explore the power and expressiveness of that language.

 As an example, here are some implementations of the fibonacci algorithm, in Python.